particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 - ADC inputs are single-ended and limited to 0 to 3.3V on both
 - Resolution is 12 bits on both
 - SoM pin 45 (A6) on the M SoM is shared with SoM pin 53 (SWD_CLK).
 You cannot use A6 and SWD at the same time.
 If you implement SWD on your base board, driving pin A6 will prevent SWD from functioning.
 The SWD_CLK will be driven at hoot by the MCU.
+- On the P2, `VBAT_MEAS` is a 5V tolerant ADC for measuring battery voltage.
+This is not present on the M SoM as typically you will use a fuel gauge chip instead of the less accurate voltage measurement to measure battery SoC.

 ### Serial